SaltyGoo/saltygoo.github.io/pages/BaldurHex/23-TradeWay.md

 <span class="blacktitle"> Feature B - Sunken House</span>

 What was once a big cottage is now half sunken into a swamp here.
-Its last owner, Tamah Tharthyn has disapeared decades ago (she is petrified in Mutamin's Garden).
+Its last owner, Tamah Tharthyn has disappeared decades ago (she is petrified in [Mutamin's Garden](/pages/BaldurHex/20-Mutamin/)).
 Her next of kin have given it to Velmos Sonder, a priest of Milil, who plans to transform it into a monastery.

 ---